 Aer Lingus was just added as a 1:1 transfer partner for American Express Membership Rewards.
-Those with Membership Reward points should be able to initiate transfers at some point later in August.

 Complete List of Membership Reward Partners

 Membership Rewards can be transferred to 18 airline and two hotel loyalty programs at the moment.